Welcome to the May Family Nursery School!

 Through a focus on emergent curriculum inspired by Reggio Emilia and other child-centered philosophies of educating young children, the interests of the children themselves become a starting point for in-depth, integrated exploration across all academic disciplines.
 From language, math, science, and social studies to music and art, children make connections and develop their own understanding with the guidance of teachers who are attuned to each child's learning style and know how to help extend their knowledge, as they ponder, explore and problem solve.
 Throughout each child's time in our school, we work closely with parents, communicating and partnering with them to help each child reach his or her full potential as happy, relaxed, and confident learners with a lasting sense of Jewish connection.

-Professor Apple, our science teacher, enriches the science experience for our two Pre-Kindergarten and our Turning Fours classes with a weekly visit.
+Professor Apple, our science teacher, enriches the science experience for our Four's to Five's classes with a weekly visit.
 With Professor Apple as their guide, children in each class learn about the many ways that one can be a scientist, with highlights that include making erupting volcanoes, digging in the dirt for worms, studying rocks and learning how birds fly.
+Due to COVID-19, science has been temporarily suspended.

-Pre-literacy is an integral part of our children’s experience in school every day, and visiting our school library, the Barbara Brooks Children’s Library, is a highlight of the week.
-Our library program is led by Rebecca Reitz, a gifted librarian and storyteller, who collaborates closely with our faculty to integrate the library experience with our classroom curriculum.
-Each class goes to the library every week to hear a story, after which the children look at books selected for them by our librarian based on their interests and the current curriculum in each class, and choose a book to check out.
+Pre-literacy is an integral part of our children’s experience in school every day.
 Our library program plays an important role in instilling a love for reading in our children, introducing them to a wide range of genres and developing their pre-literacy skills.
+Drawing from the wide-ranging book collection in the Barbara Brooks Children's Library, we read wonderful books to the children and collaborate with the teachers to integrate the library experience with each classroom's curriculum.
+Each class has library every week to hear a story, after which the children look at books selected for them by our librarian based on their interests and the current curriculum in each class, and choose a book to check out.
 It is a cozy and inviting place to visit and settle in with a good book to read!
+Due to COVID-19, while library is being held every week, visits to the library have been temporarily suspended.

 Building with wooden unit blocks is a pivotal part of the preschool experience.
 When children build with blocks, they learn across a range of critically important subjects: language, literacy, social studies, math, and science, as well as develop skills that positively impact their approach to learning throughout their lives: collaboration with others, determination and focus, experimentation, problem solving, and resilience.
-Jean Schreiber, our block curriculum consultant, is a gifted early childhood educator with expertise in developing effective block programs.
-She visits our classrooms every month throughout the school year, building with teachers and children, and working closely with our faculty to enrich our block curriculum.
 Throughout our school, in classrooms, outdoor spaces and indoor playrooms, children build with unit blocks, large and toddler-sized wooden hollow blocks, and Imagination Playground blocks.

-The children in our school have the opportunity to create and sustain “learning gardens” on both our Second Floor Terrace and Roof with our Studio Teacher of Nature and Gardening, Stephanie Rose.
-Throughout the year, children plant, tend, harvest, save seeds, cook, compost, and discover the connections that exist among Jewish holidays, values, and the life cycle of living things.
+The children in our school have the opportunity to create and sustain “learning gardens” on both our Second Floor Terrace and Roof.
+Throughout the year, children plant, tend, harvest, collect and sow seeds, cook, compost, and discover the connections that exist among Jewish holidays, values, and the life cycle of living things.
 The community gardens that all of the children in the school create and tend provoke rich opportunities for “wondering” about the natural world and provide them with a hands-on connection to tikkun olam, as the children learn about one way in which they personally can care for the world by growing their own food and “eating local.”

-Central Synagogue's commitment to Jewish learning and values permeates daily life in the Nursery School, where Jewish learning and exploration are a focal point of our curriculum and our children's experiences.
+Central Synagogue's commitment to Jewish learning and values permeates daily life in the Nursery School, where Jewish learning and exploration are a focal point of our curriculum and our children's experiences, with enrichment provided by Amy Martin, our Judaic Specialist.
 Our approach is three-fold.
 Children learn about Shabbat, the cycle of Jewish holidays throughout the year, and Jewish values, with particular emphasis on tikkun olam, tzedakah, hachnasat orchim, and g'milut chasadim.
+As children learn about these and other Jewish values, they come to understand that even at their young age, they can make a difference through their words and actions, a dawning awareness that they have the power to create change—from repurposing and recycling materials, to feeding the hungry and homeless, to embracing and embodying the concepts central to racial equality.

 Our children learn about Jewish holidays through meaningful interactive experiences that help bring them to life.
 Children learn the stories of the holidays and then can be found reenacting the stories in the dramatic play area, in the block corner, or even at the sand table.
 Books are read, holiday songs are sung, ritual objects and symbols of the holidays are explored and discussed.
 And of course, cooking is done in preparation for in-school celebrations.
 All of our teachers thoughtfully teach the children in their classes about their Jewish life in a dynamic, exciting, and authentic way.

-We celebrate with a Chanukah party in each class, Seders for both Tu BiSh'vat (a celebration of trees in Judaism) and Passover, a Purim parade, and a virtual trip to key sites in Israel for Yom HaAtzma-ut, Israel's Independence Day, including the Western Wall, Eilat, and a pretend shuk (open-air market).
+We celebrate with a Chanukah party in each class, Seders for both Tu BiShvat (a celebration of trees in Judaism) and Passover, a Purim parade, and a special celebration for Yom HaAtzmaut, Israel's Independence Day, including building our very own version of the Western Wall.

 Jewish values are at the core of our program, and it is our goal to help children understand them in tangible ways.